Timeline of the Yemeni revolution (January – 2 June 2011): 3 February – "Day of Rage"

 Karman called for 3 February to be a "Day of Rage."
-According to the Xinhua News Agency, organisers were calling for a million protesters to participate in the demonstration in Sana'a.
+According to the Xinhua News Agency, organisers were calling for a million protesters to participate in the demonstration in Sanaa.
 The day before, the Interior Ministry stated that it was increasing security prior to the planned protests in order to prevent weapons from being introduced and "suspects" from entering major cities.

-About 20,000 people demonstrated in Sana'a.
+About 20,000 people demonstrated in Sanaa.
 Prior to the anti-government demonstration, armed members of the General People's Congress set up tents and portraits of President Saleh in Al-Tahrir Square, the original anti-government protest venue, forcing a change of venue for the anti-government protestors.
 A protest in Aden was broken up by security services who reportedly fired tear gas and even live ammunition.
 Mohammed al-Sabri of the Common Forum called Saleh's attempt to halt protests "unacceptable;" though he also said that his group would "discuss the president's announcement."
 Al Jazeera said Yemen had increased security the next day.